itsrandeep/virtual_paint/README.md

 It is currently only a basic app.
 I'm planning to add many features to make it more usable.

 * Enabling/Disabling showing of hand landmarks points.
+(Done.)
 * Instead of drawing with a single color, give multiple options of colors on frame.
 (Done)
 * Colors can be switched in selection mode.
 (Done)
 * Option of saving the entire video of drawing session.